Home Aviation Jet Card vs Charter vs Fractional

 Prepaid hours.
 Fixed pricing.
 Guaranteed availability.

 You purchase a block of flight hours — typically 25 hours minimum — at a fixed hourly rate for a specific aircraft category.
-When you need a flight, the aircraft is guaranteed to be available at the rate you locked in, with no repositioning fees, no peak surcharges within the card’s terms, and no per-trip negotiation.
+When you need a flight, the aircraft is guaranteed to be available at the rate you locked in, with no repositioning fees and no peak surcharges within the card's terms.
 The model suits travellers who fly often enough to benefit from fixed pricing but not often enough to justify the capital commitment of fractional ownership.

 Fractional Ownership